-Before the Europeans arrived to what is now known as Central America.
+Before the Europeans arrived in what is now known as Central America.
 The Maya were one of the dominant and impressive cultures that thrived in the area.

 After their collapse, the Maya Indians left many fascinating architectural remains scattered all over the region; Tazumal ruins in El Salvador are one of those.

-Even though the Tazumal ruins are not as impressive as the ones found in countries like Guatemala or Belize, they are definitely worth visiting and exploring.
+Even though the Tazumal ruins are not as impressive as those found in countries like Guatemala or Belize, they are definitely worth visiting and exploring.

 Short info about Tazumal El Salvador.

-According to historians, The site got its name, Tazumal, from the farm or state that existed in this location.
-Furthermore, it is generally accepted that the word Tazumal is indigenous; however, there is no general consensus on what the word means or to what language it belongs.
+According to historians, The site got its name from the farm or state that existed in this location.
+Furthermore, it is generally accepted that Tazumal is indigenous; however, there is no general consensus on what the word means or what language it belongs to.